The Problem of Suffering

 Imagine humanity racing down the motorway of life and arriving at various road signs.
 Some take the sign to ‘Postmodernism City’, the home of atheists and humanists.
 Like the rest of humanity, these citizens have great compassion for those caught up in the tsunami, but, since God is officially non-existent, they can’t blame Him for the disaster.
 Instead, they have to find some other explanation – just ‘chance’ or a natural blip in the evolutionary process perhaps?
 And since they maintain we are annihilated at death, those who died in the tsunami have simply ceased to exist.

-Most turn off the motorway at the ‘City of Voidism’.
+Most people turn off the motorway to the ‘Voidism City’.
 These citizens have never really given much thought to God, Jesus Christ, why we are here, ethics, truth, the soul, immortality, death, and so on.
 They live in a spiritual void of work, shopping, TV and holidays, but nevertheless are moved with compassion for the tsunami victims.
 They even start thinking about their own eternal destiny, although most reject the notion of a loving God since He would have prevented the tsunami.
-Others are inconsistent in that they blame God for the tsunami, but forget to thank Him for the blessings of a golden sunset, snow covered peaks, the song of birds and the colour of the flowers.
+Others are inconsistent in that they blame God for the tsunami, but forget to thank Him for the blessings of a golden sunset, snow covered peaks, the song of birds, the colour of flowers, or a holiday!